Statistical Inference on Tree Swallow Migrations with Random Forests: Introduction

 Tree Swallows (\textit{Tachycineta bicolor}) are migratory aerial insectivores.
 In a recent breeding season study, \citet{winkler2013temperature} suggested that maximum daily temperature during the breeding season had a significant effect on the abundance of the flying insects that are the primary food source of Tree Swallows.
 This local-scale study conducted in upstate New York established how cold snaps, defined as two or more consecutive days when the maximum temperatures did not exceed 18.5$^\circ$C, can result in a diminished food supply, thereby suggesting an indirect link between lower temperatures and lower fledgling success.
 Other work supports the hypothesis that migratory birds, like Tree Swallows, have breeding patterns that are affected by climate change, \citep{dunn1999climate,hussell2003climate}.
-While these papers focus heavily on breeding success and food availability, in this work, we investigate the effects of temperature on regional and local patterns of species occurrence during the autumn migration.
+While these papers focus heavily on breeding success and food availability, in this work, we investigate the associations of temperature on regional and local patterns of species occurrence during the autumn migration.

 Most ornithological studies rely on controlled, local or regional level studies during a single season of the year, limiting the spatial and temporal scope of the analysis.
 The eBird project \citep{sullivan2009ebird, sullivan2014ebird} hosted by the Cornell University Lab of Ornithology is a global bird monitoring project that allows for analysis on a much larger scale.
 This citizen science project compiles crowd-sourced observations of bird sightings, opening the door for a more data-driven approach to formally investigate scientific questions of interest.
 The eBird project harnesses the efforts of the bird-watching community by encouraging bird-watchers (birders) to record checklists of the species they encountered on each outing.
-This allows for large-scale observational studies in lieu of more traditional small-scale experimental studies.
 These data have been used in a range of applications such as describing bird distribution across broad spatiotemporal extents \citep{fink2010spatiotemporal, Fink2018}, prioritizing priority habitat to conservation \citep{Johnston2015}, and identifying continental-scale constraints on migratory routes \citep{LaSorte2016}.